rakijah/SqlBuilder/README.md

 After calling `Where` you are dealing with a `BuiltSqlCondition` object, which exposes the following methods:
 * `AddCondition`: Adds a comparison to the WHERE clause.
 The operator to perform the comparison can be passed as a string.
 It's also possible to compare to a static value and enclose this value in a given character (for example `'value'`).
+* `AddConditionDirect`: !!UNSAFE!!
+Add a condition by directly specifying a string.
 * `BeginBlock`/`EndBlock`: Begins or ends a block by adding a `(` or `)`, respectively.
 BuiltSqlCondition also keeps track of wether or not you're currently within a block and throws an exception if you try to create an SQL command from a condition with unmatched block parenthesis.
 * `And`/`Or`: Adds an `OR` or `AND` logical expression to the condition.
 This throws an exception if you try to add logical expressions in invalid places (for example `AND AND` can never be valid)
 * `Finish`: Ends the condition creation and returns the parent BuiltSelectCommand to allow for contiuous chaining.